H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Hessian and estimates

 Next, let $\eta\in C^\infty_c(B_1)$ be a cut-off function with $\eta\equiv 1$ in $B_{3/4}$.
 We use \eqref{hwuighwiu}, \eqref {hwuighwiu2}, and Lemma \ref{conseqestab} to obtain

 Using this bound and \eqref{HessbyLapl} (together with a similar argument as the previous one, to control the integral of $|\nabla u|\J$ in $B_{3/4}$), we conclude \eqref{ahgiohwiob1bis}. \end{proof}

 We now prove that the Dirichlet energy of a stable solution in a ball can be controlled by its $L^1$ norm in a larger ball.
-To get this result, we combine the previous weighted Hessian estimate with two new (but easy) interpolation lemmas proven in Appendix~\ref{app:interp}.
-This proof is more elementary than the one of \cite{CFRS}, which was based on the $W^{1,2+\gamma}$ bound of Section~\ref{sect:higher} below and on the Sobolev inequality.
+To get this result, we combine the previous weighted Hessian estimate with two interpolation lemmas from Appendix~\ref{app:interp}.
+This proof is more elementary than the one of \cite{CFRS}, which was based on the more delicate $W^{1,2+\gamma}$ bound of Section~\ref{sect:higher} below.

-\begin{proof}[Proof of Theorem \ref{thm:2}] We cover $B_{1/2}$ (except for a set of measure zero) with a family of disjoint open cubes $Q_j$ of side-length small enough (depending only on $n$) such that $Q_j\subset B_{3/4}$.
-We now combine the interpolation inequalities of Propositions \ref{prop5.2} and \ref{Nash} in each cube $Q_j$ (we rescale them to pass from the unit cube to the cubes $Q_j$), used with $p=2$ and $\tilde\ep= \ep^{3/2}$ for a given $\ep\in(0,1)$.
+\begin{proof}[Proof of Proposition \ref{prop:2}] We cover $B_{1/2}$ (except for a set of measure zero) with a family of disjoint open cubes $Q_j$ of side-length small enough (depending only on $n$) such that $Q_j\subset B_{3/4}$.
+We now combine the interpolation inequalities of Propositions~\ref{prop5.2} and \ref{Nash} in each cube $Q_j$ (we rescale them to pass from the unit cube to the cubes $Q_j$), used with $p=2$, a given $\ep\in(0,1)$, and $\tilde\ep= \ep^{3/2}$ in Proposition~\ref{Nash}.
 We obtain that

 and thus, using $Q_j\subset B_{3/4}$ and estimate \eqref{ahgiohwiob1bis}, that

 Adding up all these inequalities (note that the number of cubes $Q_j$ depends only on~$n$), we get

 Applying this estimate to the functions $u_{\rho,y}(\bar x):=u(y+\rho \bar x)$, where $\bar x\in B_1$ and $B_\rho(y)\subset B_1$ (note that $u_{\rho,y}$ is a stable solution to the semilinear equation $-\Delta u_{\rho,y}=f_{\rho}(u_{\rho,y})$ in~$B_1$ with $f_\rho(t)=\rho^2f(t)$, and thus all the previous results apply to $u_{\rho,y}$ as well), we conclude that